ashwith/ngspicepy/docs/source/overview.rst

 Overview
 ********

-ngspicepy as a python library for ngspice.
+ngspicepy is a python library for ngspice.
 It provides python wrappers for ngspice's C API along with other useful functions.
-This allows one to run SPICE simulations and get the data as numpy as arrays directly from python instead of having to use files to use the data in python.
+This allows one to run SPICE simulations and get the data as numpy arrays directly from python instead of having to use files to store ngspice's data.
 Python has better tools to process data and plot relavent results.
 Thus ngspicepy gives a bridge between ngspice's powerful simulator and python.